 -

-The Price Cap rose by 10% on 1 October
+The Price Cap will rise by 6% on 1 April

 The most important thing to understand is that price-capped tariffs are variable, and the prices change every three months in line with the Cap.